Niaiko-Testing-Tech/astro-getting-started-test/src/pages/posts/post-1.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro

-title: 'My First Blog Post'
+title: 'My First Blog Post Test'
 pubDate: 2022-07-01
 description: 'This is the first post of my new Astro blog.'
 author: 'Astro Learner'